snowplow-archive/snowplow.github.com/_posts/2017-03-06-gcp-dataflow-streaming-example-project-0.1.0-released.md

 You're going to need credentials to run certain parts of this project.
 You'll also need to create a new project in GCP and enable some APIs/services.

-(Here's a [guide](https://github.com/snowplow/snowplow/wiki/GCP:-Getting-Started) on Snowplow's wiki on how to setup a GCP project and enable APIs/services)
+(Here's a [guide][gcp-get-started] on Snowplow's wiki on how to setup a GCP project and enable APIs/services)

 - Cloud Dataflow
 - Cloud Pub/Sub